yefga/YFGNetwork/README.md

 ## Overview

-YFGNetwork is a powerful yet lightweight networking framework designed to abstract away the complexities of `URLSession`.
-It provides a type-safe way to define API endpoints and handles common networking tasks like request interception, response validation, and automatic retries.
-Its protocol-oriented design makes it incredibly easy to test and extend.
+YFGNetwork is a lightweight yet powerful networking framework built with Domain-Driven Design in mind.
+It’s designed to help you focus on building features, not fighting boilerplate.
+With type-safe API definitions and built-in support for things like request interception, response validation, and automatic retries, it takes care of the boring stuff so you can move faster.
+Thanks to its protocol-oriented architecture, it’s also easy to test, customize, and scale as your app grows.

 ## Features